PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

 If your license has expired by more than 3 years you must take both the theory and practical tests.

-The expiration date of a Thai driving license is always set to the license holder’s birthday.
+The expiration date of a Thai driver’s license is always set to the license holder’s birthday.
 Because of this, you should be able to get a “6-year” license renewal with this one weird trick:

 Allow your license to expire by one day.
 Then go to renew it on the day after your birthday.
 By doing it this way, you should be able to obtain a “6-year” license—or more precisely 5 years and 364 days.

-Using a Thai Driving License Overseas
+Using a Thai Driver’s License Overseas

 The regular 5-year license can be used to obtain an International Driving Permit, but you can’t do so with the temporary license..

-Tips for When Getting a License
+Tips for Getting a Thai Driver’s License

 Here’s a few extra tips for when planning your trip to the land Transportation Office to make everything go as smooth as possible.

-• Go in the middle of the week.
+- Go in the middle of the week.
 Government offices in Thailand tend to be busiest on Mondays and Fridays.
 Go on a Tuesday, Wednesday, or Thursday to experience shorter wait times.

-• Prepare all photocopies beforehand.
+- Prepare all photocopies beforehand.
 Have photocopies of all the important pages in your passport and work permit (if you have one).

-• Prepare 2 of everything if you are getting both a car and motorcycle license.
+- Prepare 2 of everything if you are getting both a car and motorcycle license.
 Have 2 sets of all your photocopies and 2 medical certificates.

 When driving in Thailand, you must expect the unexpected.
 Thai drivers are notorious for ignoring traffic rules, driving under the influence of alcohol, speeding, and other dangerous behaviors.